In the contract management software world and legal industry, a common term is "contract amendment," not to be confused with a contract addendum.

 With a contract amendment, think change.
 With an addendum, think clarify.

 A contract amendment is defined as an addition to, deletion from, modification of, or other change to an existing contract.
 Parties enter into a wide variety of business contracts that cover a broad range of issues.

 If you're asking: Can you legally amend a contract?
 The answer is yes.
 In fact, sometimes contracts need to be amended.

-Sometimes parties agree to inclusion into their contract of a particular clause or specific term, but inadvertently fail to include it in the contract.
-They might not notice for quite some time.
-When they do, an amendment to include the provision would be appropriate.
+Sometimes parties agree to inclusion into their contract of a particular clause or specific term but inadvertently fail to include it in the contract and may not notice for quite some time.
+When they do notice, an amendment to include the provision would be appropriate.
 In other cases, the parties prepare and sign the contract in the exact form to which they agreed.
 However, after the passage of time, circumstances change.
 The parties may both agree that the contract needs to be amended to address the change.

 When contemplating the amendment of a contract, the parties should first look to the original agreement.
 A contract often contains a provision specifying exactly what must be done to amend the contract.
 It is important to follow the formality outlined in such a clause.
 If no such guidelines exist, the following are typical procedures for amending a contract: